 The pair have reformed for live performances and recorded two songs in the 1970s – ‘My Little Town’ appeared on both of the duo’s 1975 solo albums, while the second release of Garfunkel’s 1977 album Watermark featured a cover version of ‘(What a) Wonderful World’, with James Taylor singing alongside the duo.
 But their attempt at a full blown reunion album failed – Simon released the sessions as a solo album, 1983’s Hearts and Bones.

-The duo’s second album was quickly pieced together to capitalise on the popularity of ‘The Sound of Silence’.
+The duo’s second album was quickly pieced together to capitalise on the popularity of the reworked single of ‘The Sound of Silence’.
 There’s strong material like ‘I Am A Rock’ and ‘Kathy’s Song, but also obvious filler like the guitar instrumental ‘Anji’ and rote lyrics from Simon on ‘A Most Peculiar Man’ and ‘Richard Corey’.

 The duo’s final album is half brilliant pop epics like ‘The Only Living Boy In New York’ and ‘El Condor Pasa’, and half charming throwaways like ‘Baby Driver’ and the cover of ‘Bye Bye Love’.
-Some of the throwaways work brilliantly too – ‘Cecilia’ is one of the group’s most popular songs – but it’s hard for the lesser songs not to be overshadowed by tracks like ‘The Boxer’ and the epic gospel of the title track.
-In interesting trivia, there were at least two movies released in 2017 using song titles from this record; ‘Baby Driver’ and ‘The Only Living Boy In New York’.
+Some of the throwaways work brilliantly too – the percussive ‘Cecilia’ is one of the group’s most popular songs – but it’s hard for the lesser songs not to be overshadowed by tracks like ‘The Boxer’ and the epic gospel of the title track.
+Two movies released in 2017 were titled after songs from Bridge; ‘Baby Driver’ and ‘The Only Living Boy In New York’.

-Do you have a favourite album from the duo?
+Do you have a favourite album from Simon and Garfunkel?